 Lost or stolen data

-“Media Movement and Disposal” refers to PHI lost or stolen when being moved or when being improperly disposed.
-Loss or theft of PHI was the cause of 65 percent of breaches involving more than 500 patients’ information.
+“Media Movement and Disposal” refers to PHI lost or stolen when being moved or improperly disposed.
+Loss or theft of PHI was the cause of 65% of breaches involving more than 500 patients’ information.
 Most of these were lost or stolen laptops, thumb drives, DVDs, cellphones and other forms of portable media, but it also includes briefcases or paper patient files that are stolen from cars or left behind in taxi cabs.

-- Be cautious in situations where laptops, thumb drives, or cellphones that are not encrypted could be stolen.
-Encryption capabilities may be an upfront cost now, but it could save you in fines as well as damage to the practice’s reputation with your patients.
+- Be cautious in situations in which unencrypted laptops, thumb drives or cellphones could be stolen.
+Encryption may be an upfront cost now, but it could save you in fines as well as damage to the practice’s reputation.

-- In terms of disposal, make sure that any copies of medical records are securely destroyed.
+- In terms of disposal, securely destroy copies of medical records.
 Never throw billing information or copies of medical records out with the normal trash.
 And don’t forget to wipe the hard drive on your leased digital copier before returning it.